mmeerrkkaa/openrouter-kit/README.md

 [🇷🇺 Русский](./README.ru.md) | **🇬🇧 English**
 ---

-**OpenRouter Kit** is a powerful, flexible, and convenient TypeScript/JavaScript library for interacting with the [OpenRouter API](https://openrouter.ai/).
+**OpenRouter Kit** is a powerful, flexible, and user-friendly TypeScript/JavaScript library for interacting with the [OpenRouter API](https://openrouter.ai/).
 It simplifies working with LLMs by providing a unified API for chats, history management, tool handling (function calling), request routing, web search, reasoning tokens, and much more.

 ## 📦 Installation